 It was the first week of April when we went to Shirakawa-go and yet there was no sign of spring.
 There were still snow piles a couple of feet high and snow-capped mountains creating a real Winter Wonderland.
 We were actually expecting to see beautiful Sakuras or Cherry Blossoms but we were welcomed by snow!
 Of course I can’t complain because we saw Spring in other parts of Japan and experienced Winter in this lovely village.
 It was a real treat!

 After exploring the town of Shirakawa-go, we decided to go back to Yokichi Gassho Zukuri (farmhouse) where we stayed overnight.
-That evening, Saeko-san called us for dinner and that was the time we met Swan.
-She was a solo traveler originally from Guangzhou, China but now based in Germany.
+That evening, Saeko-san called us for dinner and that was the time we met a solo traveler from Germany.
 We talked about so many things about Japan and nobody would be able to tell that we just met that night!
-When she invited us to go to the Onsen, we said yes because it was our plan as well.
+When she invited us to go to Shirakawa-go Onsen, we said yes because it was our plan as well.

 Before I forget, this was our traditional Japanese dinner prepared by Saeko-san herself.
 There was tempura, seasonal grilled fish, seasonal pickles, vegetables served with tofu, Suzakana (vinegar-based dish used to clean the palate), hida beef (OMG!
 THE Hida Beef!), miso soup and of course rice.
 She served so many things actually, I could not remember what else was there.
 But I must say, Saeko-san was amazing!
 Her cooking is one of the best in Japan!

-So after dinner, we went our way to an Onsen.
-It was just a 5-minute walk from Yokichi.
+After dinner, we went our way to Shirakawa-go Onsen, located just a 5-minute walk from Yokichi.
 Maki was actually hesitant to go, the thought of being completely naked with a bunch of strangers was unappealing to her and I cannot blame her.
 It was our first time but Jett and I were pretty excited.
 After all, going to an onsen is one of those quintessentially Japanese experiences that every visitor should do.

 What to do first?
 That was our big question.
 Thank God Swan was with us we just followed whatever she does.
 To my readers, if you are going to an Onsen soon, here’s what you need to do: